Kill Anger Before It Kills You — or Your Marriage

 5. Ponder the folly of your own self-immolation, that is, numerous detrimental effects of anger to the one who is angry — some spiritual, some mental, some physical, and some relational.

-6. Confess your sin of anger to some trusted friend as well and as possible with the offender.
+6. Confess your sin of anger to some trusted friend and, as possible, with the offender.
 This is a great healing act.

 Therefore, confess your sins to one another and pray for one another, that you may be healed.
 (James 5:16)